NdT3Development/nodeupload-s3/README.md

   > Is there any way to change the responses (console output, web responses, etc.)?

   Yes, there is.
 Edit the `strings.json` file.
 The placeholders (`{{placeholder}}`) in these cannot be used in all strings.
 The code will have to be changed if you want to add these into strings that do not have support for it.
-Please see [the docs](https://nodeupload.ndt3.ml) for more details.
+Note that not all strings can be changed.
+Please see [the docs](https://nodeupload.ndt3.me) for more details.

   > Can I contribute to the development of NodeUpload by opening pull requests?